newaetech/chipwhisperer/docs/windows-install.rst

 bet is to run the Windows installer, which takes care of getting the prerequisites for you.
 The steps for using the installer are as follows:

- * Navigate to the ChipWhisperer release page on Github: `releases`_
+ * Navigate to the `ChipWhisperer release page <https://github.com/newaetech/chipwhisperer/releases>`_ on Github.

  .. image:: _images/win-installer-1.png
+    :width: 800

  * Find the latest ChipWhisperer Windows install executable (currently :code:`Chipwhisperer.v5.6.1.exe`)